-A. D. Rom.
+114 CHRONOLOGICAL TABLE.
+A.D.
+Rom.
 Emp.
 Events.
 520. Justin.
 Benedict built his monastery on Mount Cassin, and insti- tuted the order of the Benedictins.-Bergomensis.
 The Monks of Clugny, the Carthusians, the Cistercians, and the Celestins belonged to that order.
-Among the Benedictins have been numbered 29 Popes, 200 Cardinals, 1,603 Archbishops, 4,000 Prelates, and 50,000 canonized Saints!- Helvicus.
+Among the Bene- dictins have been numbered 29 Popes, 200 Cardinals, 1,603 Archbishops, 4,000 Prelates, and 50,000 canonized Saints!- Helvicus.
 527. Justinian.
 Felix of Rome instituted the Extreme Unction.-Functius, Lib.
 7. Bergomensis.
 Crispin.
 528. The Emperor commanded oaths to be ratified by swearing on the Gospels.-Polydore.
 Virgil, Lib.
 4. cap.
 12. 539.
-Justinian published his code.-Procopius.
+530. Justinian published his code.-Procopius.
 Marc.
-530. The sixth schism.
-532. Dionysius, Abbot of Rome, introduced the computation of the Christian era from the birth of Immanuel.-Bede de nat.
-533. Justinian issued his institutes, digests, pandects, and constitutions.-Bucholeer.
+532. The sixth schism.
+Dionysius, Abbot of Rome, introduced the computation of the Christian era from the birth of Immanuel.-Bede de nat.
+533. Justinian issued his institutes, digests, pandects, and constitutions.-Bucholcer.
 Sigonius.
 537. The seventh schism.
-540 .
-Vigilius of Rome commanded that people should pray to- wards the East.-Pet. de Nat.
+540. Vigilius of Rome commanded that people should pray towards the East.-Pet. de Nat.
 Functius.
 Hospinian.
 542. The Feast of the Purification was instituted at Constantino- ple.-Nicephorus, Lib.
 17. cap.
 28. Sigebert.
-Cedremu placed it in the year 535.
-8 63.
-The fifth General Council at Constantinople.
+Cedremus placed it in the year 535.
+553. The fifth General Council at Constantinople.
 554. Vigilius of Rome consented that the Patriarch of Constanti- nople should be second in dignity and power.-Anastasius.
 555. Pelagius poisoned Vigilius, that he might be elected Prelate in his stead.-Anastasius.
-570. Justin II.
+20 Justin II.
 Donatus fled from Africa to Spain, and founded the first monastery in that kingdom.-Vossius.
-576. The wife of Childeric, King of France, was divorced, and immured in a numery, because she stood sponsor for her own child at its baptism.- Turon.
+576. The wife of Childenc, King of France, was divorced, and immured in a nunnery, because she stood sponsor for her own child at its baptism.- Turon .
 578. Tiberius.
 Pelagius of Rome decreed that subdeacons should abandon their wives, or resign their offices.
 He was the first Prelate who was elected without the Emperor's consent.
-587. Mauritius.
+567. Mauritius.
 A great controversy arose in a Council held at Constantinople, respecting the title of Universal Bishop, which the Eastern Patriarch had assumed.-Greg.
 Lib.
 3. Epist.
 69. Sleidan.
-588. Offerings were instituted.-Hospinian.
-The Laity were ordered to reverence the Priesthood.-Tu- rom.
-T. C. 589.
-The seamless coat of Christ was found in a marble chest in the city of Zophar, by the direction of Simeon, a Jew.-Aimon.
+589. Offerings were instituted.-Hospinian.
+The Laity were ordered to reverence the Priesthood.-Tu- 5 89. ron.
+T. C. The seamless coat of Christ was found in a marble chest in the city of Zophar, by the direction of Simeon, a Jew.-Aimon.
 590. Gregory of Rome appointed the sevenfold Litany and Procession.
 1. Priests.
 2. Monks.
-3. Nuts.
+3. Nuns.
 4. Children.
 5. Virgins.
 6. Widows.
 7. Married persons.
 That was called the Great Litany.-Nauclerus.
 Hospinian.
-591. .
-Gregory adopted the title of "Servus Servorum Dei-Servant to the Servants of God."-Platina.
-594. John of Constantinople again asserted his claim to the title of Universal Bishop.-Gregory.
-9 01, Gregory ordered that images should neither be worshipped nor defaced.-Lib.
+591. Gregory adopted the title of "Servus Servorum Dei-Servant to the Servants of God."-Platina.
+104 John of Constantinople again asserted his claim to the title of Universal Bishop.-Gregory.
+601. They go The Gregory ordered that images should neither be worshipped nor defaced.-Lib.
 9. cap.
 9.